jadonsooraj/SQL_Problems/README.md

 │   ├──.SQL file with code and Approach
 │   └── ...
 ├── Company_Questions/
-│   └── .SQL file with Questions for different levels and their solution code and Approach └── README.md
+│   └── .SQL file with Questions for different levels, their solution code, and Approach └── README.md
 ```